Hypercubesoft/HCLineChartView/README.md

 [![License](https://img.shields.io/cocoapods/l/HCLinearChartView.svg?style=flat)](http://cocoapods.org/pods/HCLinearChartView)
 [![Platform](https://img.shields.io/cocoapods/p/HCLinHCLinearChartViewearChart.svg?style=flat)](http://cocoapods.org/pods/HCLinearChartView)

 **HCLinearChartView** is a beautiful iOS library for drawing linear charts.
 It is highly customizable and easy to use.

+# Examples of usage:

+HCLinearChartView provides a lot of possibilities to define the desired design of the chart.
+There are some examples of usage:

 ![GitHub Logo](Images/Screenshots/HCLinearChartView-Screenshot-1.jpg)
 ![GitHub Logo](Images/Screenshots/HCLinearChartView-Screenshot-2.jpg)